YanShvind/CulinaryMuseum/README.md

 * Clone the repository
 * Open the CulinaryMuseum.xcodeproj file in Xcode
 * Build and run the app
-* Шnsert your api key
+* Insert your api key